fcichos/exp3/source/lectures/L4/overview_4.rst

 Lecture Contents
 ================

-In Lecture 4 we will cntinue to discuss several optical elements, which help us to construct optical instruments like spectrometers, microscopes or telescopes.
-The optical elements which are left, are lenses.
+In Lecture 4 we will continue to discuss several optical elements, which help us to create optical instruments like spectrometers, microscopes or telescopes.
+The optical elements which are left, are thick lenses.
 Additionally we will talk about a rainbow and a dry version of it for your at home.
+In addition we will start a new section of optical instruments.